Petetunze/Random_Image_Generator/README.md

 # Personal Project : NFT Image Generator and Auto Uploader

+Objective:
-Objective: Take a folder of folders that contains PNG images of different parts.
+Take a folder and its subfolders that contains PNG images of different image layers.
 For example a background image, body, and different accessories and features.
 The program then generates an image and saves it.
 Upload the images with meta data to an NFT market place.
 There are generated sample images to understand what it created!

-Program Outline for Image Generator: Firstly, the program needs a parent folder.
+Program Outline for Image Generator:
+Firstly, the program needs a parent folder.
 This parent folder then has any amount of child folders where each child folder contains PNG images.
 For example:
 - Parent Folder